AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/sales-insight-for-non-native-salesforce-integrations.md

    * API documentation for Leads: [https://developers.marketo.com/rest-api/lead-database/leads/](https://developers.marketo.com/rest-api/lead-database/leads/)
    * API documentation for syncing Leads: [https://developers.marketo.com/rest-api/endpoint-reference/lead-database-endpoint-reference/#!/Leads/syncLeadUsingPOST](https://developers.marketo.com/rest-api/endpoint-reference/lead-database-endpoint-reference/#!/Leads/syncLeadUsingPOST)

-1. Sync Salesforce Opportunities to Marketo.
+1. Sync [!DNL Salesforce] Opportunities to Marketo.

-   You will need to upsert a Marketo Opportunity for the Salesforce Opportunity.
+   You will need to upsert a Marketo Opportunity for the [!DNL Salesforce] Opportunity.
 The _externalOpportunityId_, _externalCompanyId_, and _externalSalesPersonId_ fields are mandated for the upsert of the Opportunity.

    <table>
     <colgroup>